 Q: Are face coverings required?

-A: At this time, the California Department of Public Health requires all school employees and students in grades 3 through 8 to wear a face covering, face mask, or face shield while at school.
-Students in grades TK through 2 are strongly encouraged to wear a face covering.
+A: All students and all school employees will be required to wear a face mask while at school.
 The district will provide face coverings to employees and students if needed.
 Face coverings are not required when eating or drinking.

 Q: What measures will be implemented on campus to ensure the safety of students and employees?